yilun-msft/kubemlops/doc/local-dev-on-docker.md

 ## Problem Statement:

 Development in Docker locally can be a big pain.
 It is slow.
-A developer is waiting a painful amount of time for the container to restart.
+A developer is waiting a painful amount of time for the container to restart after every small code change.

 ## Solution:

-What if there was a way to bind mounts to share your project directory with a running container so that you can reuse your dev Docker image a lot.
+What if there was a way to bind mounts to share your project directory with a running container so that you can reuse your dev Docker image more frequently in a painless manner?
 Continue reading to find out how!

 ### Place Your Project Directory Into Docker

-Typically, your developement should be designed for fast iterations.
+Typically, your developement environment should be designed for fast iterations.
 However, with Docker, many believe you must create a complete Docker image when deploying your code in the dev environment.
 That's not needed.

-Instead, you can share your code with a started container by using bind mounts.
-This'll prevent you from creatinga a new image on each each.
+Instead, you can share your code with a started container by using [bind mounts](https://docs.docker.com/storage/bind-mounts/) This'll prevent you from creatinga a new image on each code change.

 When starting a new container using Docker CLI, here's how you mount a local "./source_dir":